KennethEvans/VS-PenInfo/README.md

 Just unzip the files from a Release into a directory somewhere convenient.
 Then run the applications from there.
 To uninstall, just delete these files.

-They can be installed on  USB drive and could potentially be used to test computers you may be considering in a store.
+They can be installed on a USB drive and could potentially be used to test computers you may be considering in a store.

 **More Information**